 - Get an adrenaline rush with a bungee jump, a canyon swing or a skydive

-- Experience Interlaken’s canyons and rivers with a jetboating tour, white water rafting trip or a canyoning adventure
+- Experience Interlaken’s canyons and rivers with a jetboating tour, white water rafting trip or a canyoning adventure (save 10% off that one with promocode FINDINGALEXXKLOOK)

 - Take a scenic boat cruise across Lake Thun or Lake Brienz